 1b.1.
 Developer Rationale: Unintended pregnancies and interpregnancy intervals of less than 18 months have been associated with poor perinatal outcomes such as preterm birth, low birth weight, small size for gestational age, as well as adverse maternal outcomes [1, 2].
 Studies among U.S. women report that women at younger maternal age are at higher risk for unintended pregnancy [14] and older maternal age is associated with closely spaced pregnancies [15].
-Contraception is a highly effective clinical preventive service that can assist women in reaching their reproductive health goals, like reducing unintended pregnancy.
-The type of contraceptive method used by a woman is strongly associated with her risk of unintended pregnancy.
+Contraception is a highly effective clinical preventive service that can assist women in reaching their reproductive health goals, like reducing unintended pregnancy [3-6].
+The type of contraceptive method used by a woman is strongly associated with her risk of unintended pregnancy [3-6].
 The most effective methods (LARC and sterilization) have a failure rate that is less than 1% per year under typical use [4].
-The moderately effective methods have a typical failure rate of 13-27% [4].
-One recent study also indicates that the most used contraceptive methods in the United States have experienced reductions in their typical use failure rates [16].
+The moderately effective methods (injectable, pill, patch, ring) have a typical failure rate of 4-7% per year, while the less effective methods have a typical failure rate of 13-27% [4].
+One recent study also indicates that the most used contraceptive methods in the United States have experienced reductions in their typical use failure rates [26].
 Not using any method at all has a typical failure rate of 85% [4].